-WIS 57 is a major north-south state trunk highway that spans nearly 192 miles from Milwaukee to Sister Bay on the finger of Wisconsin.
-Coming into existence when the state highway system was created in 1918, STH 57 connects the Milwaukee metropolitan area with Green Bay, passing through Plymouth, Kiel and Chilton along the way.
-From Downtown Green Bay, STH 57 turns northeast generally following the Door County peninsula of Wisconsin to Dyckesville, Sturgeon Bay and Baileys Harbor before ending at the resort community of Sister Bay.
+WIS 57 is a major state trunk highway that spans nearly 192 miles from Milwaukee north to Sister Bay on the Door County Peninsula.
+Coming into existence when the state highway system was created in 1918, Wis 57 connects the Milwaukee metropolitan area with Green Bay, passing through Plymouth, Kiel and Chilton along the way.
+From Downtown Green Bay, Wis 57 turns northeast generally following the Door County peninsula of Wisconsin to Dyckesville, Sturgeon Bay and Baileys Harbor before ending at the resort community of Sister Bay.

 State Trunk Highway 57 Guides